leshec/axum_clerk_basic/README.md

 1. Go to [Clerk.dev](https://clerk.dev) and create an account.
 2. Create a new **application**.
 3. Add a **dummy user** so you can test authentication.
+4. Note we use a script tag in the index.html to access to JS Clerk SDK from a CDN.
+Alternatively, download it via NPM etc as per docs.

 You’ll need two keys from Clerk:
 - `CLERK_PUBLISHABLE_KEY` (frontend)